Chumper/Datatable/README.md

 > A new version of this package, `version5` is currently in development.
 >
->         composer require chumper/datatable "dev-develop"
+>         composer require chumper/datatable "dev-version5"
 >
 > If you find any issues, please report them in the bug tracker!